Matthew-Taber/ss-docs/best-practices/index.md

 The API is a powerful tool for improving automation and flexibility of your SS deployment.
 Automation tools can pull dynamic credentials from the vault or leverage the API to create new secrets as part of an automation pipeline.

-If your organization does not have script experts to improve your PAM program’s flexibility, Thycotic Professional Services can help to scope and create custom integrations to address your use cases.
+If your organization does not have script experts to improve your PAM program's flexibility, Thycotic Professional Services can help to scope and create custom integrations to address your use cases.
 Contact your account manager or customer success manager to engage professional services.

 #### API Authentication